 Barriers to International Contact

-NGOs must obtain prior approval from the Ministry before communicating with regional and international peer groups.
+NGOs must obtain prior approval from the Ministry of Social Affairs before communicating with regional and international peer groups.
 Foreign organizations are prohibited from opening branches in Saudi Arabia.

 Barriers to Resources

-Although there are no specific rules or regulations that address the receipt of funds from abroad, it is known that Saudi NGOs are prevented, in practice, from receiving any foreign funding.
+Although there are no specific rules or regulations that address the receipt of funds from abroad, in practice Saudi NGOs are prevented from receiving any foreign funding.

-Domestic funding is limited to cash donations from Saudis.
-In recent years, the government has instituted a plan that includes many restraints and procedures for monitoring NGO fundraising in an effort to impede groups who support terrorist activities.
+Domestic funding is limited to cash donations from Saudi Arabians.
+In recent years, the government has instituted a plan that includes many restraints and procedures for monitoring NGO fundraising, in an effort to impede groups supporting activities considered to be “terrorist” in nature.

-Many organizations and institutions carry out investment projects to increase their incomes although there are several restrictions that limit speculation or getting involved in high risk investments.
+Many organizations and institutions carry out investment projects to increase their income, although there are several restrictions that limit speculation or getting involved in high-risk investments.